lizard-demon/bhopblox/README.md

 4. **Experience the Atmosphere**: Enjoy authentic block textures, pixelated styling, and generative ambient music

 ### Current Gameplay Experience
-The game provides a **world browser and engine infrastructure experience** within an immersive Minecraft-style interface:
+The game provides a **speedrun gaming experience** within an immersive Minecraft-style interface:

-1. **🌍 Browse Voxel Worlds** - Explore 6 unique environments through an elegant stone-panel interface with detailed descriptions
+1. **🌍 Browse Voxel Worlds** - Explore 6 unique speedrun environments through an elegant stone-panel interface with detailed descriptions
-2. **✨ Select Your Adventure** - Click on worlds like Crystal Cave, Sky Islands, or Ocean Mining to see them highlighted in bright green
+2. **✨ Select Your Challenge** - Click on worlds like Crystal Cave, Sky Islands, or Ocean Mining to see them highlighted in bright green
-3. **⚡ Launch the Engine** - Click "INITIALIZE WORLD" to load the WebAssembly voxel engine with real-time status updates
+3. **⚡ Launch the Game** - Click "INITIALIZE WORLD" to load the WebAssembly game engine with real-time status updates
-4. **🎮 Experience the Canvas** - View the engine canvas with Minecraft-style block frame, world data automatically loaded into memory, and infrastructure ready for future voxel content
+4. **🎮 Compete in Speedruns** - Experience the game canvas with Minecraft-style block frame, player state and leaderboard data loaded, ready for competitive speedrun gameplay

 ### The Minecraft-Style Block Interface